Where is the Grand Opera House?

 What access assistance do you have when booking tickets?

-We have a dedicated text phone line - (028) 9027 8578 - which operates during Box Office opening hours, as well as an induction loop system at the Box Office Counter in the theatre foyer.
+You can talk to a member of our Box Office team during Box Office opening hours on the online messenger Zopim, as well as an induction loop system at the Box Office Counter in the theatre foyer.

 What payment methods do you accept?